As the summer is approaching, my prefered foods change – I crave much more fresh foods, salads & all the eggplants (they are awesome, what can I say).

 You want to have enough potassium in your diet.
-It plays a role in every single heartbeat (how awesome is that?!
-Food is incredible!).
+It plays a role in every single heartbeat.
 It lowers our blood pressure, which is extremely important if your diet is rich in sodium – it cancels out effects of sodium.
 These two kinda play together in the body.

-Before & after exercise, potassium rich foods are a great idea – they’d prevent muscle weakness + cramps.
+Before & after exercise, potassium rich foods are a great idea – they’d prevent muscle weakness and cramps.
 Also a good idea if you’re experiencing cramps during your luteal phase of the cycle.

-Potassium also helps keeping our bones strong + dense, and this is super important for women.
+Potassium also helps keeping our bones strong and dense, and this is important for women.
 It protects us from osteoporosis.
 (1)

-Therefore, potassium intake is a must-have in a self-loving diet!
+Therefore, potassium intake is a must-have in a self-loving food world!